davedoesdev/simple-crypt/README.md

 > Encrypt a stream of data.

+Each chunk in the stream is encrypted separately, along with the hash of the preceding chunk.

 **Parameters:**

 - `{Buffer | String | Object} key` Key to use for encryping the data in the stream.